-- Be careful about transposing measurements.
-Be sure to always have width and height clearly marked.
-Remember, always put your width measurement first and height last (W x H).
+- Be careful when writing down measurements.
+Always have width and height clearly marked.
+Remember, put your width measurement first and height last (W x H).

-- When measuring for an inside mount, always record the actual window opening size when you order.
+- When measuring for inside mount blinds, always record the actual window opening size when you order.
 The factory will make the necessary adjustments for your product to fit into the window frame.

-- When measuring for an outside mount, add at least 4 inches to every side of the window to make sure your room is private and that you are blocking the most light.
+- When measuring for outside mount blinds, add at least 4 inches to every side of the window to make sure your room is private and that the blinds block enough light.

-- It's important to decide whether you want your window treatment mounted inside the window frame or outside of the window frame, above and around the window, before you do any measuring.
+It's important to decide whether you want your vertical blinds mounted inside the window frame or outside of the window frame (above and around the window) before you do any measuring.

 - Inside mount refers to a blind that is mounted to the inside of your window frame.
-This type of mount is by far the most common choice, and is highly recommended.
-It makes for a simple, clean appearance.
-One thing to keep in mind is that inside-mounted products require a minimum amount of depth to install correctly.
+This type of mount is by far the most common choice.
+It makes for a clean, custom appearance.
+Note that inside mount blinds require a minimum window frame depth to install correctly.

-- An outside mount is typically used in only two situations: if there are obstructions inside your window frame, such as an alarm sensor, or if your window frame lacks sufficient mounting depth to hold your blind.
+- An outside mount blind is typically used for windows in two situations: If there are obstructions inside your window frame, such as an alarm sensor, or if your window frame doesn’t have enough mounting depth to hold your blind.

 - Outside mounts have many benefits, such as hiding an unattractive window, or making a window seem even larger than it actually is.
-When figuring out where to place an outside-mounted window treatment, please account for the height of the product's head rail when you make your measurements.
-Please take time to double check your measurements, as these blinds will be made for your exact window.
+When figuring out where to place outside mount window blinds, account for the height of the blind’s head rail when you make your measurements.
+Take time to double check your measurements, as these blinds will be made for your exact window.

-- The first step is to measure the inside width of your window where your blind will be mounted.
-This will be the width that you order.
+- Measure the inside width of your window at the top where your blind will be mounted.
+This is the width measurement for your blinds.

-- The second step is to measure the exact height of your window in three places: left, middle and right.
+- Measure the exact height of your window in three places: left, middle and right.
 Choose the shortest of the three measurements.
-This is the height you will order.
+This is the height measurement of your blinds.

 - Now that you have completed these few simple steps, you are ready to place your order.

-- Your first step is to determine the width of the blind you will order.
-If you have trim around your window, simply measure to the far edges of your trim from left to right.
-If your window has no trim around it, measure a distance from point A to point B that includes any extra width you may desire for light gap coverage and privacy.
+- Determine the width of the blind you will order.
+If you have trim around your window or door, simply measure to the far edges of your trim from left to right.
+If your window or door has no trim around it, measure a distance from point A to point B that includes any extra width you’ll want for light gap coverage and privacy.
 We recommend adding 2 to 3 inches to each side.

-- Your second step is to determine the height of the blind you will order.
+- Determine the height of the blind you will order.
 If your window has a protruding sill, start from the sill and measure 2 inches beyond the top of your window opening to accommodate for mounting hardware.
-If your window sill does not protrude, we suggest you begin your measurement 2 to 3 inches below the sill for maximum coverage, and then measure 2 inches beyond the top of your window opening to accommodate your hardware.
+If your windowsill does not protrude, we suggest you begin your measurement 2 to 3 inches below the sill for maximum coverage.
+Then measure 2 inches beyond the top of your window opening or door frame to accommodate your hardware.